EST. 2015

 Brian G Dias

-2020- Assistant Professor, Department of Pediatrics, Division of Research on Children, Youth and Families - USC Keck School of Medicine & Children's Hospital Los Angeles
+March 2023 - Associate Professor with Tenure, Department of Pediatrics, Division of Endocrinology - USC Keck School of Medicine & Children's Hospital Los Angeles

 Previous appointments: